Day 1 Muscat-Sinkhole-Wadi Shab – Sur- Ras Al Hadd

 Overnight in Nizwa (Al Dyar Hotel or similar)

-Day 5 Nizwa-Jabreen Castle- Misfah Al Abreen- Al Hamra- Wadi Ghul-Grand Canyon (Jabal Shams)
+Day 5 Nizwa-Jabreen Castle- Misfah Al Abreen- Al Hamra- Wadi Ghul- Jabal Shams (The Grand Canyon of Oman)

 Today we are driving up to the Jebel Shams Mountain (Grand Canyon Of Oman).
 On the way, we’ll make a stop at Jabreen Castle this castle was originally designed as a presidential palace in 1670 by Balarab bin Sultan bins Saif Ya’arubi Dynasty, an extensive renovation was carried out in 1984, the interior includes various furniture and traditional utensils to provide visitors with a taste of the period castle lifestyle, the building itself is decorated with elaborate wood carvings, ceiling paintings, and stucco work.
 The castle is open to visitors